Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 Except as otherwise provided, for a business offense:

 (a) FINE.
+Unless otherwise specified by law, the minimum fine is $75.
 A defendant may be sentenced to pay a fine not to exceed for each offense the amount specified in the statute defining that offense.
 A fine may be imposed in addition to a sentence of conditional discharge.
 See Article 9 of Chapter V (730 ILCS 5/Ch.
 V, Art.
 9) for imposition of additional amounts and determination of amounts and payment.
+If the court finds that the fine would impose an undue burden on the victim, the court may reduce or waive the fine.

 (b) CONDITIONAL DISCHARGE.
 A defendant may be sentenced to a period of conditional discharge.
 The court shall specify the conditions of conditional discharge as set forth in Section 5-6-3 (730 ILCS 5/5-6-3).